RNA interference: RISC activation and catalysis

 Exogenous dsRNA is detected and bound by an effector protein, known as RDE-4 in C. elegans and R2D2 in Drosophila, that stimulates Dicer activity.
 This protein only binds long dsRNAs, but the mechanism producing this length specificity is unknown.
 This RNA-binding protein then facilitates the transfer of cleaved siRNAs to the RISC complex.

 In C. elegans this initiation response is amplified through the synthesis of a population of 'secondary' siRNAs during which the Dicer-produced initiating or 'primary' siRNAs are used as templates.
 These 'secondary' siRNAs are structurally distinct from Dicer-produced siRNAs and appear to be produced by an RNA-dependent RNA polymerase (RdRP).

-small RNA Biogenesis: primary miRNAs (pri-miRNAs) are transcribed in the nucleus and fold back onto themselves as hairpins that are then trimmed in the nucleus by a microprocessor complex to form a ~60-70nt hairpin pre-RNA.
-This pre-miRNA is transported through the nuclear pore complex (NPC) into the cytoplasm, where Dicer further trims it to a ~20nt miRNA duplex (pre-siRNAs also enter the pathway at this step).
-This duplex is then loaded into Ago to form the “pre-RISC(RNA induced silencing complex)” and the passenger strand is released to form active RISC.

 Left: A full-length Argonaute protein from the archaea species Pyrococcus furiosus.
 Right: The PIWI domain of an Argonaute protein in complex with double-stranded RNA.

 The active components of an RNA-induced silencing complex (RISC) are endonucleases called Argonaute proteins, which cleave the target mRNA strand complementary to their bound siRNA.
 As the fragments produced by Dicer are double-stranded, they could each in theory produce a functional siRNA.
 However, only one of the two strands, which is known as the guide strand, binds Argonaute and directs gene silencing.
 The other anti-guide strand or passenger strand is degraded during RISC activation.
 Although it was first believed that an ATP-dependent helicase separated these two strands, the process proved to be ATP-independent and performed directly by the protein components of RISC.
 However, an in vitro kinetic analysis of RNAi in the presence and absence of ATP showed that ATP may be required to unwind and remove the cleaved mRNA strand from the RISC complex after catalysis.
 The guide strand tends to be the one whose 5′ end is less stably paired to its complement, but strand selection is unaffected by the direction in which Dicer cleaves the dsRNA before RISC incorporation.
 Instead, the R2D2 protein may serve as the differentiating factor by binding the more-stable 5′ end of the passenger strand.